Types of Board Games

 Types of Board Games - City-Building Games -Cities Skylines

-You’ll usually get points at the end of the game based on how well your city was built.
+You’ll usually get points at the end of the game based on how well your city was built, with success determined by how efficiently you’ve managed resources and fulfilled objectives.

 Examples: Cities: Skylines | Sprawlopolis